biocorecrg/NGS-QC-Course/_sources/4- Quality of the mapping.rst.txt

 ------------

 Is a CLI tool that offers Statistics of SAM/BAM files of unmapped, poorly and accuretly mapped raads.

 .. seealso::
     .. _SAMStat: https://github.com/TimoLassmann/samstat
+    Check the SAMStat_ GitHub repository for more information about usage.

 BAM format.
 Note, that the BAM file has to be sorted by chromosomal coordinates.
 Sorting can be performed with samtools sort.